Blog

 Work the Light

 • Work the light.
-Spring is a time of change, and you can use this to your advantage when shooting your springtime video.
+Spring is a time of change, and corporate videographers can use this to your advantage when shooting your springtime video.
 The light will move throughout the day, so be sure to keep an eye on it as you shoot.
 If there’s too much glare on your subject or background, try using a lens shade or repositioning yourself until you find just the right angle for capturing that perfect shot.

 • Watch out for backlight!
 Backlighting can create beautiful effects in flowers by illuminating their petals and leaves with warm tones–but only if you’re careful not to overexpose them (which would result in blown-out whites).
 If necessary, adjust exposure settings accordingly so that everything looks natural instead of washed out or overexposed.* Use exotic lighting conditions wisely: In addition to experimenting with different types of lighting scenarios during filming sessions at home (and taking note of how each one affects color temperature), consider planning ahead by scouting locations where exotic lighting conditions are likely–such as beachside paths leading into forests full of trees whose leaves have yet not begun changing colors yet